-The Policy provides a framework for adequately addressing the challenges related to the use of land and land-based resources.
+The Policy outlines how Land in Kenya should be utilized efficiently, equitably, productively and sustainably for the current and future generations.
+It provides a framework for adequately addressing the challenges related to the use of land and land-based resources.
 Implementation of the policy will help in the conservation of water catchment areas, mitigating climate change effects in order to have a reliable and steady rainfall for sustained water supply for human settlement, manufacturing and agriculture.
-The policy provides a guide for preparation of physical development plans at the County level and provide for renewal and re-development of urban areas.
+The policy provides a guide for preparation of physical development plans at the county level and provide for renewal and re-development of urban areas.
 The Proposed Master Plan will be subjected to the provisions of this land use policy in order to ensure proper utilization of the available land.

-4.3.12 National Policy for Disaster Management in Kenya
+4.3.13 National Policy for Disaster Management in Kenya